naturalis/nba-docs/purl_introduction.rst

 .. _A Beginner's Guide to Persistent Identifiers: http://www.gbif.org/resource/80575

-.. _detail page of the Naturalis Bioportal : http://data.biodiversitydata.nl/naturalis/specimen/ZMA.MOLL.228360
+.. _a detail page of the Naturalis Bioportal : http://data.biodiversitydata.nl/naturalis/specimen/ZMA.MOLL.228360

 The base url for the specimen PURL service is: